Developing Resilience: Skills Needed for Accounting Teams

 Take Breaks to Conserve Mental Energy

 Mental focus has been found to be a finite resource, typically lasting no more than 120 minutes long.
-To make sure that you maintain your focus and concentration on the task at hand, take short breaks in between periods of intense mental activity.
+To maintain your focus and concentration on the task at hand, take short breaks in between periods of intense mental activity.

 Scale Your Operations with Minimal Overhead

-If you’re in the market for staff with the right skills needed for accounting and finance, we can help.
+If you’re seeking to hire staff with accounting and finance skills, let us match your needs with the right candidates.
 D&V Philippines can help you increase your team’s efficiency and productivity without you having to worry about the cost of hiring and developing people.
+Contact us today!

-We are a premier accounting outsourcing firm based in Makati, Philippines, with more than 7 years of experience in providing quality service to clients in North America, Asia-Pacific, and Europe.
+We are a premier accounting outsourcing firm based in Makati, Philippines, with more than 10 years of experience in providing quality service to clients in North America, Asia-Pacific and Europe.